martbhell/martbhell.github.io/posts/2023/10/linux-world-cup-2023.md

 ### Taipei

-Ridcon.
-I took 7mins 18 vs 31s.
+Ridonc.
+I took 7mins 18 vs 31s of winner.

 Hahha.
-So this challenge was a port knocker. tust **nmapped** all ports and then curled to localhost!
+So this challenge was a port knocker.
+The fastest just **nmapped** all ports and then curled to localhost!

 Whereas I:
  - downloaded some knocker.py